 Why you need to go north

-Unfortunately there are no northern lights in summer time, but given the more enjoyable temperatures we decided to do the camping thing and hired a Land Rover Defender with a roof top tent.
+Unfortunately, there are no northern lights in summertime, but given the more enjoyable temperatures, we decided to do the camping thing and hired a Land Rover Defender with a rooftop tent.
 While planning our route I realized that almost every guide tells you to go south.
-The golden circle, an area south of Reykjavík is so popular because everything is quite close to each other (Þingvellir, Geysir and Gulfoss) so you get to see „the best of“ in a relatively short time.
-However, what I expected to see and experience was more something like crazy beautiful wild nature and less the top 3 sights with masses of tourists in colorful outdoor-jackets blocking the view.
+The golden circle, an area south of Reykjavík is so popular because everything is quite close to each other (Þingvellir, Geysir, and Gulfoss) so you get to see „the best of“ in a relatively short time.
+However, what I expected to see and the experience was more something like crazy beautiful wild nature and less the top 3 sights with masses of tourists in colorful outdoor-jackets blocking the view.
 So take this advice: plan in a few days more and make the trip north!

 The best place to get a good sleep in summer

 When you have seen the town of Akureyri, the wonderful views at Ólafsfjörður, the best whale watching in Húsavík and your melatonin levels are all messed up then you’re ready to make your way back to Reykjavík.
 Here you should buy a ticket for the documentary film about the eruption of the Eyjafjallajökull at the Volcano House.
 When they switched off the lights in the theater it got pitch black for the first time in days.
 Suddenly I got so tired I was struggling to keep my eyes open in the dark.
 Even before the documentary started I passed out and slept through the whole movie.

 - I visited Iceland in June and as the weather can be really inconsistent a great way to go is to follow the Icelandic Meteorological Office and be flexible to change your route according to the conditions.
 We had sunshine and blue skies almost every day! (www.vendur.is)